exclaimgames/exclaimgames.github.io/_pages/terms-conditions.md

 ## Conduct on Website

-Your use of the Website is subject to all applicable laws and regulations, and you are solely responsible for the substance of your communications through the Website.
-These Terms and Conditions were created by Terms Conditions Template Generator.
+Your use of the Website is subject to all applicable laws and regulations, and you are solely responsible for the substance of your communications through the Website..

 By posting information in or otherwise using any communications service, chat room, message board, newsgroup, software library, or other interactive service that may be available to you on or through this Website, you agree that you will not upload, share, post, or otherwise distribute or facilitate distribution of any content — including text, communications, software, images, sounds, data, or other information — that: